An all too familiar fraud saw a Bashaw area resident fall victim to the tune of $165.

 Officers from the Bashaw detachment also responded to a break and enter on July 5 at the Rutherford Community Hall, located along Secondary Highway 605 near Range Road 234.

-The building, which historically was a school in the area, saw several items stolen from inside.
+The building, which historically was a school in the area, saw several items stolen from inside including a bingo machine and a coffee pot.
 Police are continuing to investigate.

 The Bashaw RCMP also urge the public to remember that preventing crime is a responsibility that citizens also share with police.

 People can assist in this by: Locking up houses, sheds, vehicles and any other property that is easily accessible; never leaving running vehicles unlocked; have photos taken of property along with serial numbers recorded; and call police immediately of any suspicious suspects or activity in the area.